bffdhw/QuantatativeTrading/README.md

 For quantitative trading strategies backup.

-Some trading strategys back-testing on Taiwan futures market.
+Some trading strategies back-testing on Taiwan futures market.

 ## 3 Step to ideate a quantitative trading strategy
 - Indicator : What kind of information about the data we want to use for trading(Such as price, KD, MACD etc.).